atomisthq/docs/docs/user/index.md

 This page describes enrollment with Atomist as a service.

 Atomist is here to help you smooth your development flow.
+Start with gaining insight into the code in your organization, with the [Drift Report](drift-report.md) in the Atomist web app.

+Also in
-Start with our web console; see consolidated event notifications.
-Add ChatOps with Slack if you have it.
+our web console, you can see consolidated event notifications.
+Add ChatOps with Slack or MS Teams if you have it.
 Spawn your own software delivery machine, and integrate with other tools as you choose.

 When you
-enroll in the Atomist service, you get built-in automations such as Lifecycle Messages (Slack notifications on code push, PR, issue etc with action buttons) and commands like "create issue".
+enroll in the Atomist service, you get visualizations of aspects of your repository, and they update every time you push code.
+You can also use built-in automations such as Lifecycle Messages (chat notifications on code push, PR, issue etc with action buttons) and chat commands like "create issue".
 And your own Software Delivery Machines will work on events and commands from your whole organization.

+Atomist brings together code from version control and people in chat.
+You can write your own functions to respond to people in chat (with buttons, dialogs, and other niceties), and to events like repository creation or code push.
+Send information to people who need it by chat message or DM, and update code by commit or pull request.
+Automate as much of your process as you choose, and keep people informed for the rest.

 You can also use a Software Delivery Machine (SDM) on your laptop, individually, without enrolling in the service.
 To get going with a